 next to the cancer.
 If the cancer in your liver is too large to remove with surgery, you may be given chemotherapy.
 It can shrink the tumor so it can be removed.

 - Lung, adrenal, or ovarian resection, depending on where the cancer has spread and whether you are a good candidate for this surgery.

 If cancer that has returned to your intestine is large,

 more of your colon or rectum may have to be removed.
-The ends of your colon or rectum can't be rejoined, you may need a
+If the ends of your colon or rectum can't be rejoined, you may need a

 colostomy.
-Most people do not need a permanent
+Most people don't need a permanent

 Sometimes surgery is used not to cure your cancer but to make your